-Dambusters: Lincolnshire marks 80th anniversary of World War Two raids
+Dambusters: Lincolnshire crowds mark 80th anniversary of World War Two raids

 There will also be an exhibition of items from the centre's archives, organisers said.

-The Lancaster aircraft, from the Battle of Britain Memorial Flight, will take off from RAF Coningsby bound for London, where it will fly over the RAF Museum, in Hendon, before flying over Lincolnshire's former bases.

-Organisers said the flypast is dependent on the weather, with timings subject to change.
+Organisers said the flypast was dependent on the weather, with timings subject to change.

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.